 Flight Modes & Controls

-The flight modes and control mechanisms also vary between these drones.
-Racing drones are flown exclusively in manual (Acro) mode, giving pilots full control over movement without any stabilization.
+- Racing drones are flown exclusively in manual (Acro) mode, giving pilots full control over movement without any stabilization.
 This allows for maximum precision and responsiveness but requires significant skill.

-Freestyle drones also rely on Acro mode, as pilots need unrestricted control for executing stunts and tricks.
+- Freestyle drones also rely on Acro mode, as pilots need unrestricted control for executing stunts and tricks.

-In contrast, cinematic drones often include advanced stabilization features such as GPS, altitude hold, and return-to-home functions, ensuring a smoother and more user-friendly flying experience.
+- Cinematic drones often include advanced stabilization features such as GPS, altitude hold, and return-to-home functions, ensuring a smoother and more user-friendly flying experience.

 Feature | Racing Drone | Freestyle Drone | Cinematic Drone |